-It is estimated that around 3-5% of the population are Empaths (and around 15-20% are Highly Sensitive People (HSP’s).
+It is estimated that around 3-5% of the population are Empaths (and approximately 15-20% are Highly Sensitive People (HSP’s).
 Someone who is an Empath, according to Jason Breyer, has the ability “to read and understand other people, by resonating with their emotions.
 This interpersonal connection can either be activated voluntarily or subconsciously.
-They are usually hyper sensitive, an attribute that enables them to extend beyond themselves into the other soul and capture their inward conditions.
+They are usually hypersensitive, an attribute that enables them to extend beyond themselves into the other soul and capture their inward conditions.
 As a result, they could see beyond the superficial into the true intents of a person who might seem like an enigma to others” as it is not everyone who can function in this capacity.

-Empaths feel everything (clairsentient) and they feel it deeply.
-They can absorb other people’s energy (both positive and negative) into their own bodies.
+Empaths feel everything (clairsentient), and they feel it deeply.
+They can absorb other people’s energy (both positive and negative) into their bodies.
 Sometimes it can be difficult to tell if what you’re feeling belongs to you or someone else.
 Judith Orloff feels that Empaths are more prone to take on the emotional or physical pain from others that they haven’t yet worked out in themselves.
-This trait also has a benefit or positive aspect, in that it allows us to deeply know what is going on with another person and to deeply connect with them.
+This trait also has a benefit or positive aspect, in that it allows us to deeply know what is going on with another person and deeply connect with them.

 Having empathy means that our hearts go out to another person and what they are experiencing (happy or sad).
-Cognitive empathy is where one can see that another person is upset and the can put their mind there, but they don’t feel it.
+Cognitive empathy is where one can see that another person is upset and can put their mind there, but they don’t feel it.
 It is thought that the Narcissist, Sociopath and Psychopath have “empathy deficient disorder” according to Judith Orloff, which may be caused by an underactive mirror neuron system.
 They use cognitive empathy (empathy in their mind).
-They do not recognize the needs and feelings of another person, and can’t feel what is going on for them, so they do not feel responsible or truly care.
+They do not recognize the needs and feelings of another person, and can’t feel what is going on for them, so they do not feel responsible or genuinely care.
 It can appear like real empathy, so we have to be very aware.
 In Empaths, the brain’s mirror neuron system (responsible for compassion) is thought to be hyperactive.
-Stacy Hoch describes Egocentric Empathy as when we try to give someone what it is that we would want in the same situation.
-She says, this is where Codependents can get stuck.
+Stacy Hoch describes Egocentric Empathy as when we try to give someone what we would want in the same situation.
+She says this is where Codependents can get stuck.

-Empaths have many unique traits and characteristics and there are many types of Empaths.
+Empaths have many unique traits and characteristics, and there are many types of Empaths.
 In further describing the trait, Judith Orloff says:

 “The empath’s body is different from other people’s.
 We feel everything.
-Our bodies are porous so we absorb the positive and negative energies (and emotions) around us into our muscles, tissues, and organs.
+Our bodies are porous, so we absorb the positive and negative energies (and emotions) around us into our muscles, tissues, and organs.
 This can affect our health in many important ways.
 On the positive side, we’re able to sense other people’s vitality, happiness, and love within ourselves.
 However, we can also feel other people’s physical discomfort, stress, and negative emotions, such as frustration, anger, and fear (even when they’re unspoken).
 As empaths, we can get tired and sick when we’re around toxic people, noise, violence, and rushing.”

 - Very sensitive to other’s tone of voice and body movements.